raiguard/fmm/README.md

 A CLI mod manager for Factorio.
 Easily download and enable mods, sync with save files or log file checksums, and upload mod zip files to the portal.

-This project is undergoing heavy refactoring at the moment, so many features are broken and/or missing.

 ## Installation

 Grab the latest release from the [releases page](https://github.com/raiguard/fmm/releases).